-Purpose: The purpose of the Town of Eagle Economic Vitality Committee (the "Committee") is to provide additional expertise to the Board of Trustees and the Town Manager necessary to enhance and facilitate economic development in the Town, and to act as a catalyst between the Town, developers, residents and the business community to expand and improve the Town’s economic climate within the context of the Town’s commitment to social and environmental objectives.
+Purpose: The purpose of the Town of Eagle Economic Vitality Committee (the "Committee") is to provide additional expertise to the Town Council and the Town Manager necessary to enhance and facilitate economic development in the Town, and to act as a catalyst between the Town, developers, residents and the business community to expand and improve the Town’s economic climate within the context of the Town’s commitment to social and environmental objectives.

 Meetings: The Economic Vitality Committee meets on the third Monday of each month at 1pm, via Zoom.
 Agendas, minutes, and meeting information can be found on the Town of Eagle's website, here.

 If you would like to speak with the committee or an individual member about doing business in the Town of Eagle, please reach out to Bill Shrum, Assistant Town Manager, at firstname.lastname@example.org.